Extended Iran nuclear talks may be 'last chance': German foreign minister

 BERLIN The coming four months of extended nuclear negotiations between the West and Iran may be the last chance for a long time to reach a peaceful solution, Germany's Foreign Minister Frank-Walter Steinmeier said on Saturday.

-"These few months until November could be the last and best chance for a long time to end the nuclear argument peacefully," Steinmeier, who is travelling in Mexico, said in a statement.
+"These few months until November could be the last and best chance for a long time to end the nuclear argument peacefully," Steinmeier, who is traveling in Mexico, said in a statement.

 The announcement to extend the talks came in the early hours of Saturday after nearly three weeks of negotiations in Vienna between senior officials from Iran, the United States, Britain, France, Germany, Russia and China.